NadavIs56/YOLOv8-Dog-Couch-RealTimeDetection/README.md

  -  Real-time detection of a specific event: dog climbing on a couch.
  -  Utilizes the powerful YOLOv8 model for object detection.
  -  Triggers real-time alerts when the event is detected.
+ -  Sends real-time alerts with photos to a specified Telegram chat.

 <br>